MattF42/pepew-cpu-miner/README.md

 This is a multi-threaded CPU miner, fork of [pooler](//github.com/pooler)'s cpuminer (see AUTHORS for list of contributors).

+It has been updated specifically to mine PEPEPOW directly against a node, with Xelisv2 as the hash algo.
+Don't expect it to work with any other based Xelis coins, or via a stratum as this is ONLY the transplanting of XelisV2 into a classic GetWork/GBT UTXO based chain, and NOT an implementation of Xatum, or the XelisV2 stratum protocol at this stage.

 #### Table of contents

 * [Algorithms](#algorithms)